plasa-labs/plasa-protocol/README.md

 }
 ```

-More details about the `OptionView` struct can be found in the `IQuestion.sol` interface.
+More details can be found in the `IQuestion.sol` interface.